-Determines whether the Digitizer's MIDI output port acts as a MIDI thru or not.
-With MIDI thru active, the Digitizer will pass on every message that is not intended for the Digitizer to the next MIDI device in the MIDI chain. [default: off]
+Determines whether the digitizing device's MIDI output port acts as a MIDI thru or not.
+With MIDI thru active, the digitizing device will pass on every message that is not intended for the digitizing device to the next MIDI device in the MIDI chain.
+Note that at startup the editor cannot determine whether this feature is turned on or off, hence it is shown as undetermined - click the check box to turn it on or off. [default: off]